NVIDIA/spark-rapids/docs/get-started/best-practices.md

 feature (Such as parameters `spark.sql.adaptive.coalescePartitions.minPartitionSize`, `spark.sql.adaptive.advisoryPartitionSizeInBytes` etc.).

-We can adjust the above parameters to increase the # of tasks/partitions for this shuffle stage to reduce the memory pressure for each task.
+We can adjust the above parameters to increase the number of tasks/partitions for this shuffle stage to  reduce the memory pressure for each task.
 For example, we can start with increasing `spark.sql.shuffle.partitions` (2x,4x,8x,etc.).

 Even without an OOM error, if the SQL plan metrics show lots of spilling from the